Simplicity is a form of art...

 by Sven Vermeulen, post on Mon 27 May 2013

 With incrontab_t (hopefully) complete, let's look at the incrond_t domain.
-As this domain will also be used to execute the user (and system) commands provided through the incrontabs, we need to consider how we are going to deal with this wide range of possible permissions that it might …
+As this domain will also be used to execute the user (and system) commands provided through the incrontabs, we need to consider how we are going to deal with this wide range of possible permissions that it might take.
+One …

 A SELinux policy for incron: new types and transitions